lady-h-world/My_Garden/reading_pages/YinYang/ts9.md

 ## Changepoint Detection

 As we saw in trend detection, the detected output are time points where the trend changes.
-Changepoint detection is also a method to detect time points where the probability distribution of a time series changes.
+Changepoint detection is also a method to detect time points, but the point indicate where the probability distribution of a time series changes.
 In some libraries such as Greykite, trend detection is included in its changepoint detection.
 In Kats, they are seperated.
 Let's take a look at Kats changepoint detection first.

 ### Kats Changepoint Detection